Bernardo-MG/spring-mvc-thymeleaf-maven-archetype/src/main/resources/archetype-resources/readme.md

 ${symbol_pound}${symbol_pound}${symbol_pound} Running

-To run the project locally in an embedded server just use the following Maven command for Jetty:
+To run the project locally in an embedded server just use the following Maven command for deploying to Jetty with an H2 in-memory database:

 ```
 $ mvn jetty:run-war -P h2,jetty
 ```

-Or this one for Tomcat:
+An embedded Tomcat can be used through this other profile:

 ```
 $ mvn tomcat7:run-war -P h2,tomcat7
 ```

-After this the project will be accessible at [http://localhost:8080/${artifactId}/].
+With this the project will be accessible at [http://localhost:8080/${artifactId}/].

 This path is defined in the server.test.path property inside the pom.
 Change it to use another path.